 On paper, the Gold Rush is a very simple drink.
-Composed of bourbon, honey syrup and fresh lemon juice, it’s essentially just a Whiskey Sour with honey in place of sugar (or a bourbon-spiked take on the Bee’s Knees, if you prefer).
-But that whiskey-honey combo transforms the cocktail’s flavor and mouthfeel, making the Gold Rush a drink all its own.
+Composed of bourbon, honey syrup and fresh lemon juice, it’s essentially a Whiskey Sour with honey in place of sugar.
+This also essentially makes it a variation on the classic Bee’s Knees cocktail, but one that uses bourbon rather than gin.
+The interplay of whiskey and honey transforms the cocktail’s flavor and mouthfeel, making the Gold Rush a drink that transcends the sum of its parts.

-Add all the ingredients into a shaker with ice and shake hard for 30 seconds.
+Add the bourbon, honey syrup, and lemon juice into a shaker with ice and shake until well-chilled.

-Strain into a chilled rocks glass with one large ice cube.
+Strain into a chilled rocks glass over one large ice cube.

 Garnish with a lemon twist.